 The police officer who attneded the incident will email the notification to the school before the end of their shift.

-Every effort will be made to ensure this notification is sent before 09:00.
+this notification is sent before 09:00.
 In instances where the police officer does not send the notification the GMP Safeguarding Team are continuing to send these.

 Designated Safeguarding Lead and/or Deputy (Key Adult) will review the information, assess the risk and develop a working strategy.

 Working strategy may include checking the child's records for recent concerns, discussion with child's teacher, providing overt or silent support.